Hüseyin Çelik

-Hüseyin Çelik (born 5 March 1959 in Gürpınar, Van) is a former Minister of National Education of Turkey and member of parliament for Van for the Justice and Development Party (AKP).
+Hüseyin Çelik (born 5 March 1959 in Gürpınar, Van) is a Turkish former Minister of National Education of Turkey and member of parliament for Van for the Justice and Development Party (AKP).

 Background

 Çelik was the first advisor of Recep Tayyip Erdogan and later became the minister of culture and tourism.
 After that, he became the Minister of National Education.
 He was the spokesperson of the Turkish Parliament and AKP.
 Also, in the past, Çelik graduated in Turkish language and literature from Istanbul University in 1983 and went on to a career as an academic at Van Yüzüncü Yıl Üniversitesi, eventually becoming assistant professor in 1997.
 From 1988-1991 he studied towards a master's degree in politics at the School of Oriental and African Studies in the University of London.
 His focus was on the late-Ottoman Empire writer and thinker Ali Suavi.

 Writer

 During the 1990s he wrote a column on Ottoman era politics and other issues for the nationalist-leaning social and political science journal Türkiye Günlüğü.
 He has published 15 books on politics, culture, history etc. has also edited and annotated an edition of the work "Şinasi" by Ottoman writer Ziyad Ebuzziya.